xiaojun207/openoffice4-daemon/README.md

 # Openoffice 4 headless daemon
-Image running the OpenOffice 4 soffice daemon service
+Image running the OpenOffice 4 soffice daemon service, and solve the problem of Chinese code scrambling.(包括中文乱码问题)

 This image was created following the https://github.com/rafaeltuelho/openoffice3-daemon.
 And thanks he